jimwood10/labsystems/policyFiles/README.txt

 Run policies
 ============
-makeimmutablelistpolicy.txt is set to make mp3 and pdf files immutable Either populate the fileset/path with some files that will be matched, or change the select clauses.
+makeimmutablelistpolicy.pol is set to make mp3 and pdf files immutable Either populate the fileset/path with some files that will be matched, or change the select clauses.

 Check the listing of list-immutable.pol  with: